What is cervical disc herniation?

 A doctor usually can diagnose a herniated disc

-from your history of symptoms and a physical examination.
+from your history of symptoms and a physical exam.
 Your doctor will ask

 about pain and numbness that might be caused by irritation of one or more of